Development of Windows Vista: Milestone 7

-Build 4053 (build date of October 22, 2003) was leaked on March 2, 2004, and had some minor changes.
+Build 4053 (main) (build date of October 22, 2003) was leaked on March 2, 2004, and had some minor changes.

-Build 4066 (build date of February 26, 2004) was a build that, although compiled as a "Server" build, contained many of the features only ever seen and associated with desktop builds.
+Build 4066 (main) (build date of February 26, 2004) was a "Server" build that contained many of the features only ever seen and associated with desktop builds.
 An updated version of Phodeo was included, as well as the Sidebar, a Mini-Windows Media Player, and associated sidebar tiles, a functioning build of the Desktop Window Manager and the Jade theme.
+Jade notably used Segoe UI as the font for the theme, which would later be applied to Aero in the final version of Vista.
 This build also replaced many XP icons with new high resolution Longhorn icons, some of which greatly resemble icons in the final version of Vista.
 This build was leaked on December 20, 2008.

 In May 2004, Microsoft changed its plans to include the Next-Generation Secure Computing Base technology with Longhorn.
 The technology, better known by its original code-name of "Palladium", had garnered much criticism from analysts, security specialists, and researchers, and was often cited by advocates of non-Microsoft operating systems as a reason to migrate to their preferred platform.
 Ross Anderson, for example, published a paper, collating many of these concerns and criticisms as part of a larger analysis on Trusted Computing.
 In light of a large amount of negative response not only from analysts, but enterprise customers and software developers, Microsoft shelved many aspects of the NGSCB project for an indefinite period.
 The only aspect of NGSCB that was included with the final release of the operating system is BitLocker, a drive-encryption technology which can make use of a Trusted Platform Module chip to facilitate secure startup and protect user data.

-Build 4067 (private/lddm_dev_tech(davidmo)) (build date of February 12, 2004) was a private beta shown during the Jim Allchin keynote on WinHEC 2004.
+Build 4067 (private/lddm_dev_tech(davidmo)) (build date of February 12, 2004) was a private beta shown during the Jim Allchin keynote at WinHEC 2004 on May 4, 2004.

 Build 4067 (idx01) (build date of March 12, 2004) was leaked in July 2021.
-It was an Itanium-only build that introduced an improved Jade theme using the Segoe UI font, although the Slate theme was still set by default.
+It was an Itanium-only build that introduced many features from build 4066 into this build, including the Jade theme and high resolution icons, although the Slate theme was still set by default.